frederic-perez/AmE-dictionary/data/dictionary.md

 __ostium__ _n_ _Careful attention to the ostium of the appendage also provides valuable information for catheter ablation._
 __ostracism__ _n_
 __ostracize__ _v_ :eight::pencil2: /AH-struh-syze/ (ostracized) Expel from a community or group. _Syn_ banish, blackball, cast out, shun, ban
+__ostrichism__ _n_ /OS-tri-chiz-uhm/ [:scroll: From the erroneous popular belief that ostriches bury their heads in the sand when facing danger.]
+The act or policy of refusing to face reality or unpleasant facts.
+The act of refusing to accept reality or hiding one’s head in the sand.
 __OT__ _n_ (o.t.) _Sports_ Overtime or extra time is an additional period of play specified under the rules of a sport to bring a game to a decision and avoid declaring the match a tie or draw where the scores are the same.
 __otherness__
 __otherworldly__ _adj_ :astonished::three::hammer: